Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 pcon' PFalse = punsafeConstant .
 PLC.Some $ PLC.ValueOf PLC.DefaultUniBool False
 ```

 There's a lot to unpack here - but the general pattern is always the same.
-First step is to construct the Plutus core constant-
+First step is to construct the Plutus core constant:

 ```haskell
 PLC.Some $ PLC.ValueOf PLC.DefaultUniBool True